A Visual Story: Ali Cherri

 - Inside there are different sculptures

 - In front of you there is another sculpture.
-It is a large mound shaped like a man sitting
+The body of the sculpture is in a seated position

-- There is a head mounted at the top.
+- There is a mask placed on top.
 It is a different material to the rest of the sculpture

 - On the right side of the exhibition space there is another sculpture